 To date, the Company (including during its tenure as the Trust) has not been able to offer equity compensation to its employees.
 After the corporate reorganization from a trust to a corporation, the Company is able to grant and issue common stock as a form of compensation, and we hope to be able to incorporate equity compensation into our compensation strategy and programs.
 We believe doing so will align our employees with stockholders' interests and create long-term incentives for our employees, as well as provide a more competitive employment and compensation environment for retaining our employees and attracting new employees.
 We expect to use treasury shares that we acquire on the open market from our previously announced stock repurchase program and future stock repurchases as the source of common stock to be issued under the 2021 Plan.
+If authorized, we may in the future use newly issued shares of Common Stock.

-The following summary of the material features of the 2021 Plan is qualified in its entirety by reference to the 2021 Plan, a copy of which is attached as Appendix A.
+The following summary of the material features of the 2021 Plan is qualified in its entirety by reference to the 2021 Plan, a copy of which is attached as Appendix A

-This proposal requires approval by a majority of the Votes Cast on this Proposal Four at the Annual Meeting.
+Approval of this proposal requires the affirmative vote of a majority of the votes cast on the matter.
+Abstentions and broker non-votes will have no effect on the outcome of this proposal.
 If approved by stockholders, the 2021 Plan would become effective immediately upon such approval.